Standing at the trig point of Whernside

 ☕ There is often a van that sells hot drinks and bacon sandwiches at the parking area (admittedly, not the BEST bacon sandwiches) but a brew is a great way to kick off the walk!

-💦 It is possible to paddle in the water of the falls but be careful of the pool directly surrounding the drop, it can be pretty deep and this one isn’t called Force Gill for nothing, it definitely is a force so expect a face full of spray!
+💦 It is possible to paddle in the water of the falls but be careful of the pool directly surrounding the drop, it gets to about thigh height (on a grown up) and this one isn’t called Force Gill for nothing, it definitely is a force so expect a face full of spray!
 Always supervise children around water.
 Please be aware that water levels can change rapidly, and this fall will be very different after periods of prolonged heavy rain.

 🚂 This one is a train lovers dream!
 The Ribblehead viaduct is on the Settle to Carlisle railway and is in full working order!
 If you’re lucky an occasional steam train can be seen too!
 (We’ve been lucky only once, but you can check out the Settle to Carlisle website to see the times of the steam excursions if you’re keen!)